Object/Work Type

 The Pavilion of Siam digressed completely from the general neo-baroque architecture of the Exposition.
 The architectural project for the Pavilion of Siam was completed in Bangkok, Thailand, in the offices of the Public Works Department by architects Annibale Rigotti and Mario Tamagno.
 The Pavilion was inspired by the architecture of local temples (Wat) with large, polychrome roofs and a golden dome.

-The Pavilion showed sericulture products with cotton, silk, and colored mats from the Ciantabun province, and fine straw hats.
+The interior of the Pavilion displayed various exhibits, such as those of sericulture products with cotton, silk, and colored mats from the Ciantabun province, and fine straw hats.
 A collection of rare woods for construction and cabinet-making purposes were also on display.
 Other exhibits included mineral products, agricultural artifacts, and locally produced goods such as rice, tobacco, and pepper.
 The Pavilion also showed photographs of public works, and exhibits of precious silverware and jewellery.

 Code in the 1911 Map